labmus-ufrj/Animove/docs/docs/analysis/score-gradient.md

    * **Dial Chart**: Dial is set to the median score value.
 (If you have multiple tracks, montage of all track's dials is created)

      ![Dial Chart image](img/output-score-gradient-dial.png){ width="400em" }

+--8<-- "open-frame.md"

+## Load Min/Max from XML
+Gathers and displays the min and max position values from the current XML.
+It is required to click this button to check for calibration issues.

+## Change Max Score
+Allows the user to change the max value by clicking on the preview image.

+## Change Min Score
+Allows the user to change the min value by clicking on the preview image.

+## Stop
+Stop changing max and min values.